Offer Popup Image

 One of the most common mistakes is overlooking boundary values while partitioning classes.
 Boundaries often harbor bugs, so failing to include them can lead to inadequate or incomplete test coverage.

-Let’s take an example of testing a password validation feature in a web application.
+Example of testing a password validation feature in a web application.
 Classes for password length might include short passwords, medium-length passwords, and long passwords.
 Neglecting boundary values such as minimum and maximum password lengths could result in missed defects related to input validation.

 Misunderstandings that can lead to ineffective testing